theloni-monk/VitalVault/designdocs/appux.md

 Verify model weights against a hash as you load them into the NPU high-bandwidth memory.

 ### About
 Information on app, mission, credit, how to use, and links to other pages.
+Language option.

 ### Injest & Organize
 file-folder style interface.
 Users can make folders upload documents to those folders.
 One should be able to search only within a given folder.